kalaiser/awesome-cdk/readme.md

 * [cdk-instanceStopRule](https://github.com/tecracer/cdk-constructs/tree/master/packages/cdk-instanceStopRule) - CDK component which creates an instance with a CloudWatch rule to stop it at the end of the day.
 * [cdk-time-bomb](https://github.com/jmb12686/cdk-time-bomb) - CDK Construct that implodes your AWS CDK Stack after a set amount of time.
+* [cdk-self-destruct](https://github.com/NimmLor/cdk-self-destruct) - Schedule the destruction of CDK Stacks and destroy all associated resources

 ### Queue